Nunchaku Rope Lengths

-The nunchaku we make come to you pre strung.
-We do this as a curiosity because we understand how frustrating it is to have to string them yourself.
+The nunchaku we make come to you pre-strung.
+We do this as a courtesy to you because we understand how frustrating it is to have to string them yourself.
 Even when you are good at it, it is a tedious job to say the least.
-Even my teachers will ask me to string up their nunchaku in lieu of them trying because I do it so often.
-This service is done as a bonus for the customer, but not being able to size up each martial artists needs, we string our nunchaku in one fashion.
-If you need your nunchaku restrung click here for our 2 rope tie method.
-We offer a number of options for the rope tie which are outlined below.
+This service is done as a bonus for the customer, but not being able to size up each martial artists needs, we have to string our nunchaku rope lengths in one fashion.
+The standard way our nunchaku are strung is a 4″ rope tie with an American made 550 (320lb) para-cord.
+If you need to restring your nunchaku click here for our 2 rope tie method.

 Learn to String your nunchaku